THOSE WHO SERVED GOD FROM HEART

 D. He was A Man of Selfless Devotion: Even with all the great miracles done through him and all the attention given him, Moses still gave credit to God.
 Forty years earlier this might have gone to his head (compare 1 Timothy 3:6).
 Even leading 2 million people, Moses knew God was their leader, not him.

-3. Job: Job the man of intergrity was considered Patient: When someone exhibits great endurance through all kinds of trials, annoyances, or provocations, we say that person has “the patience of Job.”
+God used Moses to lead some 2 million people out of captivity to the Promised Land.
+And God even spoke to Moses face to face as a friend.
+What honor!
+We know that humility and a deep respect for God were a large reason for this honor given by God (Isaiah 57:15; 66:2). - Job: Job the man of intergrity was considered Patient: When someone exhibits great endurance through all kinds of trials, annoyances, or provocations, we say that person has “the patience of Job.”
 The idiom is applied to those who nobly persevere in the face of overwhelming hardships.
 The expression has its origin in James 5:10–11: “Brothers and sisters, as an example of patience in the face of suffering, take the prophets who spoke in the name of the Lord.
 As you know, we count as blessed those who have persevered.
 You have heard of Job’s perseverance and have seen what the Lord finally brought about.
 The Lord is full of compassion and mercy.”

 Job’s patience stands out because Job’s story is extreme in the amount of suffering he endured.
 Job lost all of his children and his wealth in a single day.
 He then was covered in painful sores, and his wife offered him no support—she encouraged him to give up, curse God, and die (Job 2:9).
 When Job’s three friends came to comfort him, they could not even recognize him from a distance (Job 2:12).
 Adding to Job’s pain, his friends falsely accused him of wrongdoing and blamed his troubles on his unrepentant heart.
 Through it all, Job patiently endured (Job 2:10).

-4. Daniel: Daniel the focused was considered a courageous man: Daniel in the lion’s den” is a story of both courage and bravery, but most of all, about true faithfulness.Daniel was uprooted from his homeland as a prisoner of war and relocated to Babylon as a teenager.
+With the many forms of suffering facing these early Christians, it was important to be reminded that they, like Job, had done nothing to deserve their suffering but were to patiently endure for the sake of Christ.
+Just as Job faced many struggles, they would face hardship in living for God.
+This is one of the key themes of James (1:2–4, 12–15; 5:7–13). - Daniel: Daniel the focused was considered a courageous man: Daniel in the lion’s den” is a story of both courage and bravery, but most of all, about true faithfulness.Daniel was uprooted from his homeland as a prisoner of war and relocated to Babylon as a teenager.
 It's believed that he was a descendant of King Hezekiah, thus a prince of Judah (2 Kings 20:17-18).
 Daniel was probably a eunuch (Dan.
 1:3-7) and so he never mentioned a wife or children.

 His name means "God is my judge."